 Sometimes strength training isn’t as straightforward as it seems.
 Yes, you can follow a simple program that incorporates hitting a variety of exercises for a prescribed number of repetitions and sets.
 However, as you become more seasoned at finding your strength, you can make your workouts even more effective and exciting by incorporating different techniques into your training routine.
-Step Up Your Strength Training with supersets, pyramids, EMOM training, interval training and HIIT.
+Step up your strength training with supersets, pyramids, EMOM training, interval training, and HIIT.

-A superset is created by grouping two or more exercises together into a set and performing the chosen exercises back-to-back without taking any rest in-between.
+A superset is created by grouping two or more exercises together into a set and performing the chosen exercises back-to-back without taking any rest in between.
 So, basically you are going from one exercise to another without taking a break.
 There are a couple of ways to structure a superset:

 Since you immediately go from one exercise to the next, your heart rate stays elevated, as you swiftly make your way through your chosen exercises.

-Another infamous fitness acronym that sometimes has us literally running for the hills is HIIT, which stands for High Intensity Interval Training.
-HIIT, also known as HIIE (High Intensity Intermittent Exercise) is the most popular workout method among today’s moms, as it allows busy mamas to can get the same benefits of a 60-minute workout in just 10 – 15 minutes.
+Another infamous fitness acronym that sometimes has us literally running for the hills is HIIT, which stands for “high intensity interval training.”
+HIIT, also known as HIIE (high intensity intermittent exercise) is the most popular workout method among today’s moms, as it allows busy mamas to can get the same benefits of a 60-minute workout in just 10 – 15 minutes.
 Typically, HIIT uses a 2:1 ratio of intense exercise: active recovery.
 For example, you would perform 40 seconds of burpees followed by 20 seconds of walking.
 Or, you could do 30 seconds of mountain climbers and then hold a stationary plank for 15 seconds.

 Not only does HIIT support the highly sought after “work out smarter, not longer” mindset of today’s active moms, but it also delivers multiple health benefits: